Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-07.md

 There are three different methods:

-If the background-size property is set to "contain", the background image will scale, and try to fit the content area.
+If the background-size property is set to "contain", the background image will scale and try to fit the content area.
 However, the image will keep its aspect ratio (the proportional relationship between the image's width and height):

 ```css
 div {